 The first article is even featured by Google and it’s content streamed on the results page.
 Let’s check this article and verify some providers it recommends.
 I will jump a bit further to say all articles in Google top 10 recommend same providers with a slight variations.

 First, let’s see if this article is somehow affiliated with the providers it recommends.
 If you quickly point on to the first (let’s call it Hostringer) provider, you will see the link it points to looks like this:

-The link like that is called affiliate link.
-The target website tracks that this article send a particular client and rewards the sender.
+The link like that is called an affiliate link.
+The target website tracks that this article sends a particular client and rewards the sender.
 In simple words, article makes money from referrals.
 Are you gonna trust it’s choice?

 Second, let check what country Hostringer operates.
 Their Contact Us page says they are located in Lithuania.
 Not offshore but not a U.S. either.
 No DMCA, but EU is about to ban anonymous domains.

 Doesn’t sound quite anonymous, but the one who wrote the article probably does not care.

 But let’s be honest and give some credit to Hostringer.
 Nowhere it says to be an anonymous hosting provider.
 And they cannot be blamed for not being completely privacy focused.
 They even offer crypto payments, thumbs up!
 But the article which recommends it as anonymous provider can be blamed and Google failed with it’s role to find quality results for people searches.